 Databases with dates 2021-03-15 or later are using these rules:

 We are open to suggestions for importing other data as well.
 Please provide us with links to the relations at OpenStreetMap.org and some description to what it is.
 For example we know that there are ~12,500 polygons which have boundary=administrative but a null value for either admin level or the name.
 We have not looked into these, but our guess is that it will mostly create chaos if importing them all.
 We are guessing that most is trash data.

 In some cases, including the above actually used rules, it might be better to fix the OpenStreetMap data though.

-An import of a new database requires 1-2 days for processing the data.
+An import of a new database requires approximately 3 weeks for processing the data.
 It varies quite a lot between the different versions of Planet.osm.
 We haven't investigated why, but it's likely that there at times are invalid data that's causing a lot of issues for PostgreSQL/PostGIS.